miyazakh/wolfHSM/docs/draft/async-crypto.md

   block (from the partial buffer) or the final tail travels inline.

-The hash state (`resumeState`) always travels **inline**, not via DMA, for cross-architecture concerns (endian translation, address space isolation).
+The hash state (`resumeState`) always travels **inline**, not via DMA, for cross-architecture concerns (endian translation, etc.)

 DMA async functions require the client to stash the translated DMA address across the Request/Response boundary for POST cleanup.
 This context is stored